Testing One Hypothesis Multiple times: Comparing TOHM and Bonferroni's bounds

-Finally, for the break-point regression example, both TOHM and MHT give similar inferences ($11.52\sigma$ and $11.43\sigma$ respectively).
-The similarity of the results is likely due to their extremely high statistical significance; we expect the bounds to coincide in the limit as $c\rightarrow \infty$.
-Comparing this result with those in the bottom right panel of Figure \ref{EVTBonf}, even when performing 30 tests with $9.6\sigma$ significance ($c=10$), Bonferroni is twice as conservative as the TOHM bound in \eqref{real_bound}.
-The fitted model is displayed in Figure \ref{real_plots} where the green triangle corresponds to the optimal break-point location, i.e., the maximum of the signed-root LRT process occurs at a mother's age of 31.266 years.
+Finally, for the break-point regression model in Example 3, both TOHM and MHT give similar inferences ($11.52\sigma$ and $11.43\sigma$ respectively) when rejecting the hypothesis of a linear model with no break-point. \textcolor{black}{The equivalence among the two procedure is likely due to the very high statistical significance, and the only moderately large number of tests conducted ($R=50$).} The fitted model is displayed in Figure \ref{real_plots} where the green triangle corresponds to the optimal break-point location, i.e., the maximum of the signed-root LRT process occurs at a mother's age of 31.266 years.